kyma-incubator/examples/personservice/README.md

 In order to free-up resources in your cluster, we need to change a couple of things.
 Basically we need to go back to an older version of our deployment which does not require a redis cache anymore or authentication and authorization.

-If you did follow the steps outlined in [Security For Lambdas (Not on Minikube)](#security-for-lambdas-not-on-minikube) you need to reverse them.
+If you did follow the steps outlined in [Security For Lambdas](#security-for-lambdas) you need to reverse them.
 Basically you need to reverse the changes made to the [registration/registrationfile.json](registration/registrationfile.json) by removing the credentials section and replacing the target url:

 ```